-After Europeans brought muskets (long-barrelled, muzzle-loaded guns) to New Zealand, these guns were used in a series of battles between Māori tribes, mostly between 1818 and 1840.
-Around 20,000 people may have died from direct and indirect causes.
+After Europeans brought muskets (long-barrelled, muzzle-loading guns) to New Zealand, these weapons were used in a series of battles between Māori tribes, mostly between 1818 and 1840.
+As many as 20,000 people may have died, directly or indirectly.
 Tribal boundaries were also changed by the musket wars.

 Buying and using muskets

 Tribes that wanted muskets had to increase production of pigs and potatoes, which were used as currency to pay for the guns.
 At first tribes had just a few muskets, which were mainly used to scare their opponents.
 Tribes then bought hundreds of muskets – meaning they had to work hard to produce enough pigs and potatoes.
 Once they had enough guns, work returned to normal.

 Māori learned tactics for using firearms, and designed pā to provide protection against musket attacks.

 In 1807–8, despite having some muskets, Ngāpuhi were defeated in a battle with Ngāti Whātua (who used traditional weapons).